epfl-dslab2020/dslab2020.github.io/final_project/README.md

 ## Important dates

-The assignment (clear, well-annotated notebook; report-like), **with a short, 7max, video of your presentation** is due on **May 27th, 23:59** (note the change of date).
+The assignment (clear, well-annotated notebook; report-like), **with a short, 7max, video of your presentation** is due on **Monday May 25th noon 12:00 CET** (note the change of date).

 Instead of oral defense as initially planned, we will organize short Q&A discussions of 10mins per group.
-The Q&A will be scheduled on **May 29th, from 10am to noon, and from 2pm to 4pm** - tentatively, actual times to be discussed on a case by case basis.
+The Q&A will be scheduled on **Wednesday May 27th, 13:00 - 17:30 CET** - tentatively, actual times to be discussed on a case by case basis.

 ## Problem Motivation